 Enhanced visibility with a 360-degree view of the movement of goods within the free zone

 Flexible system that can be integrated with existing In-House systems

 GeTS H2H eDeclaration Service is ideal for all individuals and businesses engaged in CFZ trade.
 Electronic processing can be completed within minutes, and CFZ messages (including shipment status notifications) can be accessed in real-time.

-Visit our H2H eDeclaration page to learn more about eDeclaration filing and sign up for a 30-day free trial today.
+Visit our H2H eDeclaration page to learn more about eDeclaration filing and register today.